 Spreadsheets force you to jump between files to piece together information that should be connected.
 The vendor is in one file, the event in another, the budget in a third.
 There's no relationship between them, so you're the one making that connection in your head.

 What this costs you: On smaller events, a few minutes here and there.
 On larger events with 15 to 20 vendors, you can lose an hour a day just locating and cross-referencing information.
 This becomes critical in emergencies: when a vendor cancels last minute, you need instant access to backup contacts and requirement details, not a treasure hunt across files.
 Our guide on managing event vendors covers how to centralize vendor data and build a status tracker that prevents this.
+Once your data is structured, AI tools can automate vendor coordination further, handling availability checks and communication at scale.

 What's the alternative

 Event management software connects vendors to events, events to clients, and requirements to vendors.
 When you open an event, you see everything associated with it on a single screen.
 Without opening three files and two emails.
+If you are evaluating platforms, our guides to HoneyBook alternatives and Planning Pod alternatives compare the tools that handle multi-vendor event workflows best.
+If you are coming from an enterprise tool like Cvent, our Cvent alternatives guide covers options sized for smaller teams.

 Sign 3: You can't delegate without explaining everything from scratch